 12 months for water column monitoring.

-73. Prior to the introduction of fish to the marine farms, the Consent Holder shall provide a Baseline Monitoring Report which analyses the results of the baseline monitoring, and is prepared by a SQEP, to the Consent Authority.
-The Baseline Monitoring Report shall include:
+73. Prior to the introduction of fish to the marine farms, the Consent Holder shall provide a Pre-Development (Baseline) Monitoring Report which analyses the results of the pre-development monitoring, and is prepared by a SQEP, to the Consent Authority.
+The report shall include:

 A description of the monitoring undertaken;

-An assessment of the results of baseline monitoring;
+An assessment of the results of the monitoring;

 Details of the existing environment (environmental parameters, benthic habitats) at the time of monitoring based on the monitoring results;

-Recommendations for the monitoring section of the Environmental (Water Column and Seabed) Monitoring and Management Plan (EMMP);
+Recommendations for any updates to the monitoring section of the EMMP;

-An assessment of the suitability of the draft Environmental Quality Zones (EQZ) and Adaptive Management Triggers (AMT) contained in Appendix C to this consent and recommendations for EQZ and AMT to be confirmed within the EMMP.
+Recommendations for any updates to the AMT required to address monitoring recommendations under Condition 73(d).
+Note: any such updates will be subject to the process outlined in Conditions X – Y.

-78. The Consent Holder may initiate a review of the EMMP, to be undertaken by a SQEP, at any other time to update content including methodologies, adjust sampling intensity, or expand monitoring scope where monitoring results indicate this is appropriate.
+78. The Consent Holder may initiate a review of the EMMP, to be undertaken by a SQEP, during or at the conclusion of pre-development (baseline) monitoring to update content including methodologies, adjust sampling intensity, or expand or decrease monitoring scope where monitoring results indicate this is appropriate.

-84. The consent holder shall produce an Annual Report and shall provide it to the Consent Authority within three months of the anniversary of the commencement of the consent.
+84. The consent holder shall produce an Annual Report and shall provide it to the Consent Authority within three months of the anniversary of the commencement of the consent, and then annually from that date, throughout the life of the project.
 The Annual Report shall include:

 Details of all monitoring undertaken in accordance with the conditions of this consent;